-ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-7, Section E, 1 - 10, identifies the roles and responsibilities of the agency PD, and relate directly to the implementation, management and monitoring of the ADOC's compliance with PREA Standards, including collaboration with the various levels of management ranging from the Warden/Director to the Associate Commissioner levels, as well as the collaboration with the ADOC Legal Division.
+monitoring of the ADOC's compliance with PREA Standards, including collaboration with the various levels of management ranging from the Warden/Director to the Associate Commissioner levels, as well as the collaboration with the ADOC Legal Division.
 The reviewed policy is consistent with the PREA Standards and outlines the agency's approach to sexual safety.

 The ADOC PD is classified at the Director level as confirmed through a review of the agency organization chart.
 The PD has regular contact with the numerous facilities throughout the state through site visits, emails, and direct conversations with the twenty-six assigned Institutional PREA Compliance Managers (IPCM) who are assigned to various locations, as well as the twenty-six back-up IPCM's.
-These additional managers ensure the PD has sufficient coverage at each ADOC facility and allows her sufficient time to carry out her varied responsibilities and ensure PREA compliance.
+These additional managers ensure the PD has sufficient coverage at each ADOC facility and allows her sufficient time to fulfill her varied responsibilities and ensure PREA compliance.

-ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, establishes, identifies, and outlines the roles and responsibilities of CCBF IPCM, which includes the collaboration with various levels of institutional management.
+ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, establishes, identifies, and outlines the roles and responsibilities of VCF IPCM, which includes the collaboration with various levels of institutional management.
 Further, it establishes and identifies the responsibilities and procedures for the IPCM to coordinate the institutions efforts to comply with PREA standards.
 Each of the reviewed policies is consistent with PREA standards and outlines the agency's approach to sexual safety.

-The facility IPCM is classified at the level of Sergeant who reports directly to the Warden, which was confirmed by a review of the institutional organizational chart.
-Through interviews with the agency PD and the IPCM, it was confirmed the IPCM's primary responsibility is to ensure the institutions compliance with the PREA standards, and he has the authority to make any changes needed to address PREA issues.
+The facility IPCM is classified at the level of Lieutenant who reports directly to the Warden of the facility, which was confirmed by a review of the institutional organizational chart.
+Through interviews with the agency PD and the IPCM, it was confirmed the IPCMs primary responsibilities are to ensure the institutions compliance with the PREA standards and has the authority to make any changes needed to address PREA issues.

-During the interview process, the IPCM indicated he has sufficient time to complete his responsibilities.
-It is evident that he is knowledgeable with the expectations and responsibilities of his position and can fulfill them.
+During the interview process, the IPCM indicated while her position is remarkably busy, she believes she has sufficient time to complete her responsibilities.
+It is evident that she is knowledgeable with the expectations and responsibilities of her position and is eager to fulfill them.